The Peperomia puteolata, also known as parallel peperomia, is a visual treat that brings vibrancy to your indoor houseplant collection.

 This is an interesting and uncommon species that looks similar to the watermelon peperomia, but features smaller, more delicate leaves arranged in a whorl down the stem.
 Peperomia puteolata leaves are arrow-shaped and slender, drawing your attention to the attractive small plant.

-These plants are epiphytic in nature and will use their stems and leaves to climb trunks of trees and rocks in search of ideal growing conditions.
+These plants will use their stems and leaves to climb trunks of trees and rocks in search of ideal growing conditions.
 In your home, you can provide the ideal climate for a growing parallel peperomia quite easily and with little fuss.

 When these plants grow in the correct type of potting mix and are watered correctly, you will get many years of enjoyment from the attractive foliage and reddish stems.